-Why I Chose to Intern at NORML - NORML
+Why I Chose to Intern at NORML

 This discrepancy reveals a huge democratic deficit.
 When it comes to marijuana policy, our government has fallen short of a basic principle of representative democracy: that all political power is derived from the will of the people.
 Further, this democratic deficit shows us the intractability of the decades-long ‘war on drugs.’
 The growing number of states and localities willing to authorize medical and recreational marijuana, combined with the thousands of record expungements and recognition from the Head of State that “No one should be in jail for merely using or possessing marijuana” are encouraging, but now is not the time for complacency.

 Justice is not a natural part of the lifecycle of the United States; it is the outcome of struggle and intense debate.
-The spotlight now shines on marijuana reform because it brings together important conversations over decarceration, racial equity, public health, and informed consumption.
+The spotlight now shines on marijuana law reform because it brings together important conversations over decarceration, racial equity, public health, and informed consumption.
 As long as NORML remains a leader of this public discussion, I intend to stay involved.